Samsung Galaxy A71 Cameras:

 However, I think the Galaxy A70 is still a great phone, I would not recommend that anyone who currently owns the Galaxy A70 should upgrade to the Galaxy A71 because the Galaxy A71 is an expensive mid-range phone.

 If you currently own the Galaxy A70 and you would like to upgrade to the Galaxy A71, I would recommend that you wait a few months until the price drops.
+You can take a look at the Galaxy A71 on eBay.

 If you have any comments or questions about this Samsung Galaxy A71 review, please feel free to share them in the comment section below.